-- Manage the strategic direction for the site's technical implementation, i.e., when and how to rebuild & implement migrated content and features from Drupal 7 to Drupal 8.
+- Manage the migration of content and features from Drupal 7 to Drupal 8.

-- Reduce overall complexity of the administrative and technical backend and create a revised information architecture.
+- Reduce overall complexity of the administrative and technical backend.

 These technical updates were paired with Discover LA's existing branding to create a highly visual and highly useful site, with more direct access to local events and customized content for visitors and locals alike.
 A Hollywood dream come true.